Sierra Leone hopes cricket can help heal war wounds

 The SLCA knows it needs to raise its standards to attract foreigners: a fence is being built around the Oval.
 During the rainy season in July new grass will be laid on the dusty field.

-Several British non-governmental organisations have made donations to help improve the facilities, including Christian charity A Call to Business which operates a micro-finance project in Freetown.
-It has donated 3,000 pounds to the SLCA for equipment.
+Several British non-governmental organizations have made donations to help improve the facilities, including Christian charity A Call to Business which operates a micro-finance project in Freetown.
+It has donated 3,000 pounds ($4,800) to the SLCA for equipment.

 Hugo Chance, international development advisor for the NGO, said cricket was a reminder of the strong historical ties between Britain and Sierra Leone.